ericls/niji/README.md

 > NIJI is a forum APP for Django projects.
 >
-> NIJI is developed with the idea that it should be easily integreated into existing Django projects
+> NIJI is developed with the idea that it should be easily integrated into existing Django projects

 ## Quick Installation (Integration)